Surgical Prehabilitation Toolkit for Healthcare Providers

 Cardiac Risk

-Many of these deaths are linked to cardiac complications (1).
-Myocardial Injury after Noncardiac Surgery (MINS), indicated by troponin levels exceeding the 99th percentile due to myocardial schema without ischemic features, occurs in 12-24% of cases (2).
-MINS is associated with a post-operative 30-day mortality rate of 9.8%, compared to 1% for those without it, and increases the risk of major vascular complications such as myocardial infarction and stroke (3,4,5).
+Many of these deaths are linked to cardiac complications.
+(1) Myocardial Injury after Noncardiac Surgery (MINS) occurs in 12%-24% of these mortality cases, as indicated by troponin levels exceeding the 99th percentile within 3 days of surgery and presumed to be due to myocardial ischemia,.
+(2) MINS is associated with a postoperative 30-day mortality rate of 9.8%, compared to 1% for those without it, and increases the risk of major vascular complications, such as myocardial infarction and stroke (3,4,5).
+Most patients suffering MINS postoperatively are asymptomatic for ischemic features or symptoms.
+Without postoperative troponin testing, 90% of patients experiencing MINS would remain undetected.
+(3, 6, 7).

 Screening Tools